-But beyond his exceptional record, Button is also credited with taking the sport to another level with his athleticism, excelling in compulsory figures and in free programs, which he peppered with his technical prowess.
-At the first post-World War II Winter Games in St. Moritz, the 18-year-old Button became the first man to successfully complete the double axel, on his way to becoming the first American Olympic figure skating champion.
+But beyond his exceptional record, Button is credited for taking the sport to another level with his athleticism, excelling in compulsory figures and in free programs, which he peppered with his technical prowess.
+At the first post-World War II Winter Games in St. Moritz, the 18-year-old Button became the first man to successfully complete the double axel, establishing himself as the first American Olympic figure skating champion.
 He remains the youngest man to win an Olympic figure skating gold medal.

 At Oslo, four years later, on his way to his second gold medal, he completed the first triple jump in competitive history, the loop.
 He also invented the ‘Button camel’, now known as the flying camel spin.
 He had to wait until the Pyeongchang Games in 2018 to see another skater, Japan’s Yuzuru Hanyu, retain his Olympic title.
-Button’s only career defeat was at the 1947 World Championships, where he took silver behind Switzerland’s Hans Gerschwiler.
+Button’s only career defeat was at the 1947 world championships, where he took silver behind Switzerland’s Hans Gerschwiler.

 “On this terrible, sad day for figure skating with the loss of young upcoming talent and their family members and coaches in the plane crash, I am further heartbroken with the loss of figure skating legend, my friend, Dick Button,” said US 1988 Olympic gold medallist Brian Boitano on social media.
 “He was an innovator, the master of triple jumps and a two-time Olympic champion.
 He competed outdoors, was a lawyer, a commentator, and even helped establish professional competitions.
 Dick mentored me throughout my career, offering invaluable advice, and became a friend.
 His impact on the sport of figure skating and on me personally is unparalleled and will never be forgotten.”